Mental health in sport

 • foster a culture where mental health is normalised and help-seeking is encouraged

-What’s more, as well as positively impacting individual wellbeing, psychologically safety can also benefit a team.
-When athletes in a team feel safe in their sporting environment, research shows there is higher levels of care and respect between teammates, better communication and trust, and an increased ability to make decisions under pressure.
+What’s more, as well as positively impacting individual wellbeing, psychological safety can also benefit a team.
+When athletes in a team feel safe in their sporting environment, research shows there are higher levels of care and respect between teammates, better communication and trust, and an increased ability to make decisions under pressure.
 These traits build for more resilient, innovative, and adaptable teams.

 Can psychological safety lead to better performance?